 Storytellers and artists are often available, as well as a permanent exhibition of photography called “Lost Identities: A Journey of Rediscovery” that began in 1999.

 You can take an interpretive hike with a knowledgeable Blackfoot guide to visit the drive trails where ancient Plains people would drive buffalo to the cliff face.
 In addition, you can see the work of archaeologists who are learning about the ancient cultures from the artifacts in the area, and you can learn about the importance of buffalo to the Plains people, and their eventual demise.

 There is also a re-enactment of the hunt to give visitors a better insight into the life and customs of the ancient Plains people.

-Check RV Park Reviews for campgrounds near Fort Macleod for a place to stay!
+Check Campground Reviews for campgrounds near Fort Macleod for a place to stay!